7 Storage Tips for College Students

 6. Invest in a Self-Storage Unit

 If you're not able to take all of your belongings home, invest in a small self-storage unit.
-It's the easiest way to access storage for college students and will protect all of those important notebooks (and your teddy bear).
+It's the easiest way to access storage for college students and will protect all of those important notebooks (and your baby blanket).

 And since you won't be accessing your stuff during the summer, you won't have to worry about organizing it.
 Just drop it off and pick it up when you're ready to move into your new apartment at the start of the semester.